vasyas/redux-entity-store/README.md

 In contrast to above libs, _redux-entity-store_ doesn't require you to define a schema for your data.
 Instead you work with plain JSON objects.

-In addition, _Redux-orm_ trends towards the ful-fledged ORM: relations between entities, batched updates, cascade deletes etc (think _Hibernate_).
+In addition, _Redux-orm_ trends towards the full-fledged ORM: relations between entities, batched updates, cascade deletes etc
+(think _Hibernate_).
 But I believe most projects could benefit from less powerful but simpler model.

 _Redux-schema_ does its job by completely abstracting from reducers.
 Thus each property change becomes a Redux action